top of page

 All materials are provided for this workshop, however feel free to bring along:

-• Natural paper of fabric to prepare with the cyanotype chemistry
+• Natural paper or fabric to prepare with the cyanotype chemistry

 • Plants and organic shapes to use for printing (such as leaves, feathers, flowers